OperationSpark/first-website/README.md

 Let's put our site on the Internet so that anyone can look at it!

-With <a href="https://pages.github.com/" target="_blank">GitHub Pages</a>, once you push your changes from your Codenvy workspace up to your GitHub repository, your page will be live on the Internet.
+With <a href="https://pages.github.com/" target="_blank">GitHub Pages</a>, once you push your changes from your AWS Cloud9 workspace up to your GitHub repository, your page will be live on the Internet.

 To do so, you'll need to enter the following git commands into your bash terminal.
-Select the bash terminal in the Console View - the bottom window pane in Codenvy.
+In the bottom window pane click the plus sign and select "New Terminal".

 Enter the following commands, and be careful to place your spaces correctly and press `ENTER` after each one.
 Read the results of each command and check for errors.